 Words by Drew Rohde | Photos by Rob “The Rake” Dunnet

 We knew right away that the Seven iDP Sam Hill knee pads were going to be good.
-What we didn’t know is that they’d quickly become one of our all time favorites.
+What we didn’t know is that they’d quickly become one of our all-time favorites.
 Over the years we have tested more knee pads than we can remember, and several of them have been from Seven iDP.
-In all honesty, our last Seven iDP experiences weren’t the most amazing so we were pretty stoked to have the Sam Hill’s be a home run.
-Packing a bunch of protection in a comfortable, light weight package isn’t always an easy task but these pads really seem to do it well.
+In all honesty, our last Seven iDP experiences weren’t the most amazing so we were pretty stoked to have the Sam Hill knee pads be a home run.
+Packing a bunch of protection in a comfortable, lightweight package isn’t always an easy task but these pads really seem to do it well.

 In the hand, Seven’s Sam Hill pads feel rugged yet light.
 The pads are long, which we like.
 The sleeve comes up higher than most above your knee to ensure the pad stays in place on long pedals and brutal slams.
 We also appreciate the long bottom of the pad as they offer a decent amount of upper shin coverage.

-The pad is “tube-style” sleeve that easily slides on and covers a large amount of the leg.
-The upper silicone gripper sits comfortably at the mid thigh, ensuring it won’t migrate on the bike.
+The pad is a “tube-style” sleeve that easily slides on and covers a large amount of the leg.
+The upper silicone gripper sits comfortably at the mid-thigh, ensuring it won’t migrate on the bike.
 The long bottom section was also welcomed on more than one occasion when pedal strikes or flying rocks bounced off the padding.